Check if your home is overcrowded by law

-A couple with two boys and a girl all aged under 10 living in a one-bedroom flat with a living room would not count as overcrowded by law.
+A couple with two boys and a girl all aged under 10 living in a 1 bedroom flat with a living room would not count as overcrowded.

-This method is called the space standard.
-There are two ways to work out if a home is overcrowded under the law using this method.
+There are 2 ways to work out if a home is overcrowded using the space standard.

-Check the tables below to see if your home counts as overcrowded under the law under the space standard.
+Check the tables below to see if your home counts as overcrowded under the space standard.

 If you get different results from each table, use the lowest figure of maximum number of people allowed.

 A couple with 2 boys aged 16 and 11 and a girl aged 17 live in a 3 bedroom flat with a living room.
 They aren't overcrowded under the room standard because 7.5 people are allowed to live in a home with 4 rooms under these rules.

 But if all 4 rooms are less than 69 square feet the family are overcrowded under the space standard, because under these rules only 0.5 people should sleep in a room of that size.

 In this example, use the lower figure of 0.5.

 |Room's floor space in square feet||Room's floor space in square metres||Maximum number of people allowed|